donnerhanson/compiler-construction-2021/lecture-by-lecture.md

 - L2.2: [Regular Expressions](https://hackmd.io/@alexhkurz/HkoNj8mmU) ...
 [Handwritten notes from the lecture](Sources/Notes-from-lecture-2.2.pdf) ...
 [Homework](https://hackmd.io/@alexhkurz/S1EVYe7bO) ...

 - L3.1: Continued from last lecture's [Regular Expressions](https://hackmd.io/@alexhkurz/HkoNj8mmU).
-We reviewed Exercises 2.5.3.b and c from [the previous homework](https://hackmd.io/@alexhkurz/S1EVYe7bO) in detail and then discussed the algorithm converting an NFA to a DFA.
+We reviewed Exercises 2.5.3.b and c from [the previous homework](https://hackmd.io/@alexhkurz/S1EVYe7bO) in detail.
+We also wrote out a DFA for Exercise 2.5.3.a and then discussed the algorithm converting NFAs to DFAs.
 For a summary of the lecture as well as practice question see the new [homework](https://hackmd.io/@alexhkurz/HJ1BAFYbd).

 <!--
 For midterm and final the most relevant skills from Part 1 are: